 Big Sur camping epitomizes the rugged California coastline with towering redwoods and roaring surf.

 Perfectly positioned on Highway 1 (aka the Pacific Coast Highway) between Monterey and San Simeon, Big Sur is tucked against the backdrop of the Santa Lucia Range.
 Privately owned Big Sur campgrounds and cottages dot the land, while coveted state park spots suit all camping styles, from walk-in tent sites with fire rings and RV hookups to tent cabins with hot showers.
-Pitch your tent under redwood trees in an old-growth forest, or sleep beside the Big Sur River.
-Crown jewels include the 80-foot McWay Falls at Julia Pfeiffer Burns State Park and Pfeiffer Big Sur State Park’s own 60-foot cascade.
-Book early for the best camping (Pfeiffer Big Sur Campground and Julia Pfeiffer Burns Campground, which book up six months in advance.
+Pitch your tent under Redwood trees in an old-growth forest, or sleep beside the Big Sur River.
+Crown jewels include the 80-foot McWay Falls at Julia Pfeiffer Burns State Park and Pfeiffer Big Sur State Park's own 60-foot cascade.
+Book early, as the best Big Sur camping can book up six months in advance.

 Pfeiffer Falls is just one of the many gems to discover at Pfeiffer Big Sur State Park, ideal for a day hike or evening stroll through Redwood groves and river gorges.
 Pfeiffer Beach offers a sheltered cove known for its tide pools—well worth the 2-mile windy drive down.
 Nearby Julia Pfeiffer Burns State Park is home to McWay Falls, best viewed from the McWay Falls Overlook Trail.
 The best Big Sur camping includes 174 sites at Pfeiffer Big Sur Campground or two secluded, walk-in campsites at Julia Pfeiffer Burns Campground.